digiltd/oh-rtd-test/MAX!-CUL-Binding.md

 1. Add the ability pretend to be a wall thermostat.
 This would allow us to associate with a radiator thermostat and send measured temperatures to it.
 These could be then sent from another binding for example.
 1. Add the ability to simulated a window contact.
 This would allow us to associate with a radiator thermostat and send window events to it.
 1. Explore how to avoid the queue getting too long due to lack of credits with many devices.
+1. Add ability to setup device groups which should help reduce lack of credit issue
+1. Use the 'get cul raw X' command to get credit information from CUL transport so we don't have to handle credit counting ourselves.